 Steve received a B.S. in Environmental Science at Stockton University and is currently working on his Ph.D. at Drexel University.
 He is also a Curatorial Assistant at the Academy of Natural Sciences in Philadelphia.
 Steve’s research focus has been on the most diverse group of organisms in the world - insects.
 He looks at how insect communities in different forest habitats react to different types of disturbance.
 Steve’s undergraduate thesis focused on how the overabundance of white-tailed deer (Odocoileus virginianus) affected the Atlantic white-cedar (Chamaecyparis thyoides) bog’s forest and ground structure and how it correlated to the insects communities that occur there.
 His current research focuses on insect succession after fire, looking at which insects can be considered early successional and climax species.
 Furthermore, he is looking at how certain terrestrial insect species can be used as bioindicators to determine if a forest is healthy, stable, or at risk.

-Eva Matthews Lark - Program Manager and Instructor
+Eva Matthews Lark - Hog Island Program Manager, Director of Mtns to Sea and Tropical Teen Week, and Instructor

 Eva Matthews Lark, from Fort Collins, Colorado, has an MS degree in Recreation & Parks Management from Frostburg State University and a BS degree in Environmental Science from Lander University.
 She works year-around for Hog Island and manages the various social media channels, marketing, and camp registration, in addition to scholarships, contracts, and rentals.
 In the summer she coordinates all the camp programs on island.
 She is the program director for both our Teen Tropical Costa Rica camp and the new Mountains to Sea Birding for Teens session.
 She has been a birder for over a decade and is attempting to enter all her back-logged bird checklists into eBird.
 In her free time she enjoys traveling with her wife and two rescue dogs.